seir-flex/unit-2-lab-express-mongo-giphy/readme.md

 1. Change into the new directory.
 1. Fulfill the listed requirements.

 Build out your backed in the `backend/` directory.
-You are required to turn in your submission by making a pull request on the original repository.

 ## Requirements